ilovefreeday/Mongodb_and_Python/README.md

 # Mongodb_and_Python

-how to use mongodb in python
+Some python scripts about how to use mongodb in python

+Before use the scripts, please install mongod server and pymongo package in python